astroboy0803/iGPGPU/README.md

-# iGPGPU - arrays multiply By Serial, GCD with Currenct and GPGPU
+Arrays multiply By Serial, GCD with Currenct and GPGPU